earthstar-project/earthstar-pub/README.md

-# Keywing Pub
+# Earthstar Pub

-Hosts [Keywing](https://github.com/cinnamon-bun/keywing) databases via HTTP.
+Hosts [Earthstar](https://github.com/cinnamon-bun/earthstar) workspaces via HTTP.

-One pub can hold multiple Keywing workspaces.
+One pub server can hold multiple Earthstar workspaces.

 You can
 * View the data through a web interface
-* Sync your local files to/from the server using [keywing-cli](https://github.com/cinnamon-bun/keywing-cli/)
+* Sync your local files to/from the server using [earthstar-cli](https://github.com/cinnamon-bun/earthstar-cli/)

 Pub servers don't sync directly to each other (yet?).